-At The International Surfacing Event (TISE) in Las Vegas last week we saw the building trade's response to the design push, new modified mortars engineered with better vertical installation capabilities, new handling techniques and hardware like braces, frameworks and rail and suction cup systems to install large slabs vertically.
+As designs call for bigger installations, the building trade's are needing to respond to the design push as well - new modified mortars engineered with better vertical installation capabilities, new handling techniques and hardware like braces, frameworks, rail and suction cup systems to install large slabs vertically.

 But the challenge remains: fabricators must install these heavy, breakable large format pieces.
 A new mortar isn't the answer here.
 Instead it's a new material - carbon fiber backed slabs with one third the weight and 10x the flexural strength of 3 cm slabs.